Myth of the clean Wehrmacht

 Germans protesting the Wehrmacht exhibition in 2002.
 The touring exhibition, organised by the Hamburg Institute for Social Research, began to erode the myth for the German public in the 1990s.
 The signs state "Glory and honour to the German soldier!"

 About 300 Polish prisoners of war were murdered by soldiers of the German 15th Motorised Infantry Regiment in the Ciepielów massacre on 9 September 1939.

-The myth of the clean Wehrmacht (Mythos der sauberen Wehrmacht) is the negationist notion that the regular German armed forces (the Wehrmacht) were not involved in the Holocaust or other war crimes during World War II.
-The myth, heavily promoted by West German authors and military personnel after World War II, completely denies the culpability of the German military command in the planning and perpetration of war crimes.
-Even where war crimes and the waging of an extermination campaign, particularly in the Soviet Union – the populace of which was viewed by the Nazis as "sub-humans" ruled by "Jewish Bolshevik" conspirators – have been acknowledged, they are ascribed to the "Party soldiers corps", the Schutzstaffel (SS), but not the regular German military.
+The myth of the clean Wehrmacht (Mythos der sauberen Wehrmacht) is the negationist notion that Nazi Germany's regular armed forces (the Wehrmacht) were not involved in the Holocaust or other war crimes during World War II.
+The myth, heavily promoted by West German authors and military personnel after World War II, denies the culpability of the German military command in the planning and perpetration of war crimes.
+Even where war crimes and the waging of an extermination campaign, particularly in the Soviet Union—the populace of which was viewed by the Nazis as "sub-humans" ruled by "Jewish Bolshevik" conspirators—have been acknowledged, they are ascribed to the "Party soldiers corps", the Schutzstaffel (SS), but not the regular German military.

 The myth began during the war, being promoted in the Wehrmachts official propaganda and by soldiers of all ranks seeking to portray their institution in the best possible light; as prospects for victory faded, these soldiers began to portray themselves as victims.
-After Germany's defeat, the verdict of the International Military Tribunal (1945–1946), which released many of the accused, was misrepresented as exonerating the Wehrmacht.
+After Germany's defeat, the verdict of the International Military Tribunal (1945–1946) was misrepresented as exonerating the Wehrmacht.
 Franz Halder and other Wehrmacht leaders signed the Generals' memorandum entitled "The German Army from 1920 to 1945", which laid out the key elements of the myth, attempting to exculpate the Wehrmacht from war crimes.